Installing MCP Gateway via OLM¶

 The default local-env-setup target uses kustomize:

-To use the OLM-based deployment instead:
+To use the OLM-based deployment instead (installs both MCP Gateway and Kuadrant via OLM):

 Available Make Targets¶